lsst-sqre/gafaelfawr/docs/configuration.rst

 - Client ID that Gafaelfawr will use to authenticate
 - Client secret corresponding to that client ID
 - JWT audience corresponding to that client ID
-- URL to which to direct the user to authorize Gafaelfawr
+- Authorization endpoint URL (where the user is sent to authorize Gafaelafwr)
-- URL from which to retrieve a token after a user has authenticated
+- Token endpoint URL (from which Gafaelfawr retrieves a token after authentication)
 - JWT issuer URL
 - List of scopes to request from the OpenID Connect provider